 As you can see, data research is among the top uses of web scraping, and most industries (if not all) use data to develop business strategies and plans.
-Towards Data Science have published an exhaustive list of industries and fields of studies that use web scraping and how it is being applied.
+Towards Data Science (Data Scientist)have published an exhaustive list of industries and fields of studies that use web scraping and how it is being applied.
 Among them are:

 - Retail and manufacturing

 - News media and journalism